pberthonneau/get-secret-scanning-alerts-in-org-sample/README.md

 Limitation: there is no way to get the commit SHA and line number where the secret has been identified.

+Notes:

-Note: the secret is hashed to not disclose it but still be able to identify a secret committed in multiple places.
+- the secret is hashed to not disclose it but still be able to identify a secret committed in multiple places.
+- this version is for GHES only

 ### Running the script